rafaelmchaves/nomad_compass/README.md

 Tasks to do:

 ```
-1 - Add cache in the cities api.
+- Add cache in the cities api.
-2 - Create the Life Cost repository to find the city life cost.
-3 - esmitation controller call the life cost repository by usecase.
+- estimation controller call the life cost repository by usecase.
-4 - Implement use case that calculates the estimate expenses.
+- Implement use case that calculates the estimate expenses.
-5 - Add cache to the estimation api
+- Add cache to the estimation api
-6 - Develop the repository of flights and show the cost of it in the api
+- Develop the repository of flights and show the cost of it in the api
 ```